 The PlazaThe Plaza creates spacescreates spaces for all.
-Terraces to see the city, a Market Hall for lunch or dinner, floor-to-ceiling windows to frame interior views, village greens for meeting friends and various comfortable seating options.
+Terraces to see the city, an open space for meals, floor-to-ceiling windows to frame interior views, village greens for meeting friends and various comfortable seating options.

 with you in mind...